 Symptoms of Harm OCD

-Symptoms of harm OCD overlap with some symptoms of traditional OCD, often dealing with obsessive thinking and/or engaging in compulsive behavior to reduce the anxiety associated with these thoughts.
+Symptoms of harm OCD overlap with some symptoms of traditional OCD, often dealing with obsessive thinking and/or engaging in compulsive behavior to reduce the anxiety associated with these thoughts of harming someone or themselves.

 Researchers and mental health professionals don’t know a lot about what causes or triggers the symptoms of traditional and harm OCD, but there are theories based on observable and recorded common factors.3